pedrocorreia/grunt-text-extract/README.md

 Type: `String`
 Default value: none

-This is the bit of the template that gets reapeated on each match.
+This is the bit of the template that gets repeated on each match.
 Must contain the ´%s´ symbol as the placeholder for grabbed chunks.

 #### options.templateEnd
 Type: `String`